gonzalezreal/swift-markdown-ui/README.md

 ![](Sources/MarkdownUI/Documentation.docc/Resources/MarkdownContentBuilder@2x.png#gh-light-mode-only)
 ![](Sources/MarkdownUI/Documentation.docc/Resources/MarkdownContentBuilder~dark@2x.png#gh-dark-mode-only)

-You can also create a ``MarkdownContent`` value in your model layer and later create a `Markdown` view by passing the content value to the ``Markdown/init(_:baseURL:imageBaseURL:)-42bru`` initializer.
-The ``MarkdownContent`` value pre-parses the Markdown string preventing the view from doing this step.
+You can also create a `MarkdownContent` value in your model layer and later create a `Markdown` view by passing the content value to the `init(_:baseURL:imageBaseURL:)` initializer.
+The `MarkdownContent` value pre-parses the Markdown string preventing the view from doing this step.

 ```swift
 // Somewhere in the model layer